 ?
-Preparing the college for the 4th Cycle of Assessment and Accreditation by improving the quality of teaching and learning environment. ?
-Strengthening academic remedial programme and personal mentoring programme. ?
+Preparing the college for the 4th Cycle of Assessment and Accreditation by Improving the quality of teaching and learning environment. ?
 Conducting more number of seminars inviting Expertise from the institutions at national level. ?
 IQAC has planned to frame complete and concise feedback formats for employers and parents. ?
 Insisting non-science teacher to use ICT regularly for effective delivery of lectures ?
 Introducing Value Added Courses in each Departments. ?
-To conduct motivational classes to all the students and Skill development will be the focused area for enhancing employability of students. ?
-To start Bridge Courses in all the Departments. ?
-Encourage students for Competitive Exams and Personality Development programs.
+To conduct motivational classes to all the students and Soft Skill development will be the focused area for enhancing employability of students. ?
+With the introduction of the short term courses focusing on aptitude, english , communication for competitive Exams, to ensure holistic development of students through employability. ?
+Encourage students for Competitive Exams and Personality Development programs. ?
+To collect Online Feedback from the students on Teachers, infrastructure, and from alumni, Parents, employers. ?
+Conducting activities for the promotion of human values and ethic.